 Our recruitment policies and processes recognise an individual’s rights to work in an environment free from discrimination and to realise their full potential by ensuring equal opportunities at work.
 We ensure that all direct employees are paid above the minimum living wage and have appropriate rights to work.

-As well as using the policies and codes mentioned above, Xoserve also operates the following control and assurance framework in order to identify and reduce the risk of slavery and human trafficking:
+When onboarding new suppliers, Xoserve operates the following control and assurance framework to identify and reduce the risk of slavery and human trafficking which requires:

 Our Ongoing Commitment to Eradicating Slavery and Human Trafficking